The 2013 show: TBA

 Photos and results from past shows:

-Entries may be staged up to 10.45 am on the day of the show, a Saturday in Autumn.
+Entries may be staged up to a certain time in the moirning on the day of the show, a Saturday or Sunday in Autumn.

-They will stay on show all Saturday and Sunday.
+They will stay on show all day.
 Exhibition dismantled, removed and

 cups presented at 4.00 pm on the Sunday.